Exawind/nalu-wind/docs/source/user/build_manually.rst

 Homebrew
 ~~~~~~~~

 If using OSX, you can install many dependencies using Homebrew.
-Install `Homebrew <https://github.com/Homebrew/homebrew/wiki/Installation>`__ on your local machine and reference the list below for some packages Homebrew can install for you which allows you to skip the steps describing the build process for each application, but not that you will need to find the location of the applications in which Homebrew has installed them, to use when building Trilinos and Nalu.
+Install `Homebrew <https://github.com/Homebrew/homebrew/wiki/Installation>`__ on your local machine and reference the list below for some packages Homebrew can install for you which allows you to skip the steps describing the build process for each application, but not that you will need to find the location of the applications in which Homebrew has installed them, to use when building Trilinos and Nalu-Wind.

 ::